Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

-Through the use of a color gradient, it was possible to verify the relation between the degree of the vertices of the functional networks and their corresponding cortical anatomical areas.
-It was noted that the majority of the nodes that were physically closer to each other had a tendency of presenting a similar degree, reflecting in an alike color.
-It was also noted that not all nodes had the same degree, the differences observed seemed to have relation to anatomical areas and divisions (see Fig. 2).
+Through the use of a color gradient, it was possible to verify the relationship between the degree of the vertices of the functional networks and their corresponding cortical anatomical areas.
+It was noted that most of the nodes that were physically closer to each other tended to present a similar degree, as they reflected in a similar color.
+However, it was also noticed that not all nodes had the same degree.
+The observed differences appeared to be related to anatomical areas and divisions (see \hyperlink{FIGURE2}{$Figure \cdot 2$}).

-Analysing the networks estimated serially over time, it was possible to observe changes among the patterns from one network to another, revealing that the connectivity of the vertices is dynamic.
-Besides the existence of some changes in consecutive (time) networks, two evident and distinct patterns were observed along the experiment.
-The first one respective to the period when the monkey was awake, and the second pattern was observed when the macaque was anesthetized.
+By analyzing the networks estimated serially over time, it was possible to observe changes among the patterns from one network to another, revealing that the connectivity of the vertices is dynamic.
+Besides the existence of some changes in consecutive (time) networks, two evident distinguishable patterns were observed along with the experiment.
+The first corresponds with the period when the monkey was awake, and the second pattern was observed when the macaque was anesthetized.